Ring (jewellery): Safety

 Wearing a ring can in some cases be a safety concern, when the ring is made of a material stronger than the hand, fully encircles the digit, and catches onto an immovable object.
 This can result in serious injury (degloving), amputation, or ring avulsion.
 Some recommend specifically not to use a ring while operating machinery or playing sports.

 If a ring catches on rotating machinery, or the ring of a falling person catches on a stationary object, the wearer may suffer injury.
 For these reasons, some workplaces require employees to remove their rings temporarily while performing certain tasks or when in certain areas of a workplace.
 Despite the ring's symbolic appeal as a solid band around the finger, modern jewelers are sometimes known to modify rings such that, at worst, they only tear the flesh of the wearer's finger in cases like those above-mentioned.
 Such "breakaway" modifications have not yet achieved popularity as standard designs.

 If the area near a ring is injured, the ring is removed immediately, before the injury starts to swell.
 Pulling rings off forcefully may worsen the swelling.
 Relaxation, elevation, icing, lubrication, and rotating the ring as if unscrewing it may help.
-If these methods don't work, it may be possible to remove the ring by temporarily wrapping the finger with a slick string (something like dental floss), passing the inner end of the thread under the ring, and then unwrapping it, pushing the ring ahead of the unwrapping string.
+If these methods do not work, it may be possible to remove the ring by temporarily wrapping the finger with a slick string (such as dental floss), passing the inner end of the thread under the ring, and then unwrapping it, pushing the ring ahead of the unwrapping string.
 Failing that, a doctor may remove it by other methods.